maspitz/minecraft-carve/README.md

 Extract minecraft files from filesystem images

 ## Design Scope
 The purpose of this project is to recovered deleted (that is, unlinked) minecraft saved game data.
-The filesystem in question is an ext4 filesystem.
+My personal interest is in an ext4 filesystem.
 My initial goal is to recover the .mca and .mcr files, which are in the Anvil and Region file formats respectively.
 These make up the bulk of the saved game data.
 I hope to recover the content of the files, to verify their integrity, and to deduce their proper filenames.

 ## Design Limitations

 ### Filesystem structure and block size
-The only assumption for the filesystem structure is that file data is stored in 4096-byte aligned blocks.
+The basic assumption for the filesystem structure is that file data is stored in 4096-byte aligned blocks.
 Therefore this tool may also be useful in scenarios involving filesystems other than ext2/3/4.
 But whatever the filesystem, this file carving does not attempt to cope with file data that stored in fragmented blocks that are smaller than 4096 bytes.
 For convenience, the tool may optionally use libext2fs to read the ext2/3/4 block bitmaps and ignore data blocks that are currently in use.

+Note: If we were to adapt this tool for use with a filesystem image having (for example) 1024-byte blocks, then the main requirement would be to alter the scanning to cope with files aligned at 1 KiB boundaries.

 ### File metadata
 This tool will not attempt to recover file metadata from the filesystem.
 Information about the files will have to come from their contents only.